 Susan Garrett is a former Illinois State Senator who represented the 29th District from 2003 to 2013.
-She had previously represented the 59th District for four years in the in the Illinois House of Representatives.
+She had previously represented the 59th District for four years in the Illinois House of Representatives.
 Sen. Garrett earned her Bachelor’s Degree in Political Science from Lake Forest College, and resides in Lake Forest with her family.

 Oren Jacobson currently works as a multi-sector consultant helping to develop effective strategies for the businesses and non-profits across the country.
 He holds an MBA and is currently working on his Master’s in Economics and Policy Analysis at DePaul University.

 Carl Johnson is currently working as Assistant Corporation Counsel for the Employment Litigation Division of the City of Chicago Department of Law.
 He earned his undergraduate degree in Sociology from Yale University in 2010 and his J.D. from Columbia Law School in 2014.
 In the 2016 election cycle, Carl was a Deputy Voter Protection Director in Wisconsin, and in the fall of 2014, he was a Legal Research Fellow at ICPR.

 Michelle K. Jordan